 It was the brainchild of former FIFA President Jules Rimet, who wanted to stage a separate tournament which would build on the success of Olympic football tournaments.

-The first edition in Uruguay featured 13 teams but the number of participants increased to 16 in 1954 and 24 in 1982 before settling on the current number, 32, in 1998.
+The first edition in Uruguay featured 13 teams but the number of participants increased to 16 in 1954 and 24 in 1982 before settling on the most recent number, 32, in 1998.

-Further expansion is on the way with the agreement to widen the 2026 edition (to be staged across USA, Mexico and Canada) to 48 teams.
+Further expansion means the upcoming 2026 edition (to be staged across USA, Mexico and Canada) will feature a total of 48 teams.

 Mexico will host 10 matches across three different cities (Monterrey, Guadalajara and Mexico City), while Canada will also host 10 matches in two different cities (Vanouver and Toronto).